Otoplasty | Ear Plastic Surgery Sydney

 • It is also a good idea to keep your head elevated when you sleep at least for the first 3-4 nights and up to a week.

-• You will be given a script for antibiotics by Dr Aggarwal which you must continue for 1 week.
-You will also be given appropriate pain relief medications.
+• You will be given a script for antibiotics by Dr Aggarwal which you must

 • While most sedentary activities can be resumed when you go home, you must lay low and not exert yourself.
 You should refrain from any activity that raises your blood pressure for the first week.
 Most people are able to return to normal work or school at 1-2 weeks.